MoroccoAI/2023-GenAI-Hackathon/GenCrafters/README.md

 # Usage

-The project was build in manner that each part of the pipeline can be deployed as its own service.
+The project was built in a manner that each part of the pipeline can be deployed as its own service.
 If you want to run the whole project you should:

-- First run encode_and_index.py file in the APIs folder.
+- First, run encode_and_index.py file in the APIs folder.
-- Then start all the provided APIs, you might to change the ports of the different flask apis, since for our setup each api was deployed in a seperate docker container with a port forwaring.
+- Then start all the provided APIs.
+You might need to change the ports of the different flask APIs, since, for our setup, each API was deployed in a separate docker container with a port forwarding.
-- Deply the VLM and the LLM by using ollama docker container.
+- Deploy the VLM and the LLM by using ollama docker container.
-First you pull the docker image and start it.
+First, you pull the docker image and start it.
 ```
 docker run -d --gpus=all -v ollama:/root/.ollama -p 11434:11434 --name ollama ollama/ollama
 ```
-Then start the desired model by the following command:
+Then start the desired model with the following command:

 ```
 docker exec -it ollama ollama run dolphin-2.5-mixtral-8x7b
 ```
-After starting all the service, you can now start the User Interface in the UI/nextjs-multi-modal folder.
+After starting all the services, you can now start the User Interface in the UI/nextjs-multi-modal folder.

-- First you will need to run `npm install` to install the needed packages.
+- First, you will need to run `npm install` to install the needed packages.
 - And `npm run dev` to start the app.

 !
-The app won't work out of the box, since all the api calls in the UI will require adding the right APIs IP Addresses and ports.
+The app won't work out of the box since all the API calls in the UI will require adding the right APIs IP Addresses and ports.
 !
-The whole project was deployed in our setup using multiple high-end GPUs, so it neeeds some ressource to run.
+The whole project was deployed in our setup using multiple high-end GPUs, so it needs some heavy resources to run.